akpunekar/image-storage/README.md

 Start the server and client while in root directory of the app.
 bash -> npm start
 Open a web browser and navigate to http://localhost:3000 to view the app.
 That's it!
-You should now be able to run the Photo-Storage app on your local machine.
+You should now be able to run the Image-Storage app on your local machine.